Ava-Fox/caleb-best-of/README.md

         - Programmers love this word:
         - comes from math
         - if call it more than once, has same effect as only calling it one time

 ###### Credits:
-    Huge shoutout to Will W., Al Sweigart, Peter Kang, and Charlie Volow for pairing with me on this!
+    Huge shoutout to Will W., Al Sweigart, Peter Kang, Allie Jones, and Charlie Volow for pairing with me on this!